Fun and fruity! Rainbow Lemon Meringue pie has the fresh sweet citrus flavor of classic lemon meringue with a colorful rainbow surprise hiding inside.

 - 1 prebaked 9 inch pie crust

-Divide the filling into three parts.
-Add one to two drops of food coloring to two of the parts, leaving the third as it is.
+- Divide the filling equally into 4 bowls.
+Each part will be about 3/4 cups.
+Add one to two drops of food coloring to 3 of the bowls, stirring well to disperse the color.
+Leave the 4th bowl as it is.
 Layer the colored lemon filling in the prepared pie crust.